sense1array/Creating-Dum-Assembler-Compiler/compilers/README.md

 # The LEXERs job:
-	* It starts by taking in the free form source code and and turn it into  a series of TOKENs
+	* It starts by taking in the free form source code and and turn it into  a series of TOKENs , the individual units of the language.

+ - WHAT IS TOKEN?
+	* A token is a pair consisting og a token name and optional attribute value.
+	* The token name is an ABSTRACT symbol representing a kind of lexical unit E.G..
+A particular character

+# The PARSERs job:
+	* Take a series of tokens and ensure that their ordering follows the rules of the syntax
+# The CODE GENERATORS job:
+	* To produce equivalent

+# Parsers REQUIRE tokens (The breakown)
+ - There will be a situation where the parser will drive the action

+	* The PARSER will call the LEXER to hand over the token
+	* To simply put it, a token is a string with an assigned and thus identified meaning.